abstractfactory/idyll/docs/index.rst

 Welcome to Idyll v\ |version|.

-Idyll is the description of an ideal pipeline for Feature Animation as seen by Abstract Factory and its contributors.
+Idyll is the description of the ideal setup and situation for integration with Pipi.

-Pipi is a decentralised pipeline and as such differ from what you may expect from traditional approaches.
+Pipi is a decentralised pipeline and as such differ from what you may expect from a traditional method.
 It is the goal of this guide to enlighten you of this difference as well as introduce you to some of the benefits and reasoning behind why this route was chosen.

 Getting Started
 ---------------